Atdhe Nuhiu

-Atdhe Nuhiu ([ˈatðɛ nuhiˈu]; born 29 July 1989) is a Kosovan professional footballer who plays as a forward for Austrian Bundesliga club SC Rheindorf Altach.
+Atdhe Nuhiu ([ˈatðɛ nuhiˈu]; born 29 July 1989) is a Kosovan professional football coach and former player who is the assistant manager of Austrian Bundesliga club SCR Altach and Kosovo national team.

 Club career

+Early years

+Atdhe Nuhiu was born on 29 July 1989 in Pristina, Kosovo to Albanian parents originally from Preševo.
+His father moved to Austria in the same year, and Nuhiu and his family later joined him there.

+He began his career at Sportunion Ried im Traunkreis before moving to Wels in 1999.
+At the Regionalliga club, he played 30 matches and scored 11 goals during the 2007–08 season.

+Austria Kärnten

+In the summer of 2008, Nuhiu signed with Austrian Bundesliga club Austria Kärnten.
+He made his professional Bundesliga debut on 25 July 2008, against LASK, coming on as a substitute in the 68th minute for Manuel Weber and scoring his first Bundesliga goal 15 minutes later.
+The match ended in a 3–2 loss.

-SV Ried
+Loan to Ried

 On 31 August 2009, on the deadline day, Nuhiu completed a transfer to SV Ried on loan for the 2009–10 season.
 He scored his first goal for the team on 23 September 2009 in team's 1–1 away draw at Austria Wien, just eleven days after making his debut in a losing effort against SV Mattersburg.

 Rapid Wien

 On 8 June 2010, Nuhiu joined fellow Austrian Bundesliga side SK Rapid Wien on a three-year contract with an option of a further one.
 His salary was reported to be €1.2 million per season, plus various bonuses depending on his performances.
 He choose squad number 15, and made his competitive debut on 22 August in the Bundesliga matchday 5 against SV Mattersburg, partnering his patriot Hamdi Salihi in an eventual 2–0 home win.
 Nuhiu opened his scoring account later on 13 November by scoring a last-minute equaliser against the same opponent, with the match ending 2–2.